quarterpastten/REF-2014-SQL-data-exploration/README.md

 The [UK University Research Excellence Framework Ratings 2014](https://public.tableau.com/s/sites/default/files/media/Resources/Research%20Excellence%20Framework%202014%20Results_Pivoted.xlsx) was conducted by the four UK higher education funding bodies in order to assess the quality of research in UK higher education institutions.
 The dataset contains data on 154 institutions, each of which made submissions for up to 36 'units of assessment' (e.g. history, philosophy, biological sciences, etc.) Each submission was graded in terms of the university's output, research environment and impact the research had on society in general.

-The purpose here is to answer a number of questions about the dataset using **PostgreSQL** to import and analyse the data.
-We shall rely primarily on **PgAdmin**, though a little is done in **psql** also.
-SQL skills utilised include: *creating tables, setting and converting data types, subquerying, user-defined functions, views, grouping data, temp tables, joins, CTEs, case statements and a number of mathematical aggregate functions.*
+Below I use PostgreSQL to import and analyse the data.
+I use PgAdmin mainly, with a little bit of psql.
 Below is an overview of the exploration.
-The code is in an .sql file in this repository.
+(The SQL code is [here](https://github.com/quarterpastten/REF-2014-SQL-data-exploration/blob/main/ref_data_exploration.sql)).
 The two datasets used are:

 [UK University Research Excellence Framework Ratings 2014](https://public.tableau.com/s/sites/default/files/media/Resources/Research%20Excellence%20Framework%202014%20Results_Pivoted.xlsx)